gskinnerTeam/flutter-stateful-props/README.md

         return FlatButton(child: Text("${_counter.value}"), onPressed: _handleBtnPressed);
     }
 ```
+Notice no `setState` call needed.
+No valueListenable, no builders, just change the value and it rebuilds.

 With just one variable there is not much difference, but add a few more, and this code looks substantially cleaner with `StatefulProps`.

 Another benefit of using these primitive Props, is that you will get Restoration support essentially for free (coming soon!).
 If you're not familiar with Restoration API, you [can read up on it here](https://docs.google.com/document/d/1KIiq5CdqnSXxQXbZIDy2Ukc-JHFyLak1JR8e2cm3eO4/edit).

 ## Use Case 4: Having to use Widgets/Builders for non-visual behaviors, leading to nesting hell
 Builders actually do a great job of _encapsulating_ logic and state, the problem with them is _readability_.
 4 out of 5 ~~dentists~~ developers agree: nesting sucks when it comes to reading code.
 It also kinda sucks when writing.
 No one wants to deal with lining up endless brackets, moving things around is harder than it should be, and your more important content can get lost in a sea of behavioral wrappers.